Home » PSLF

 It’s brilliant until someone gets caught.
 At some point, my bet is that the Department of Education and the IRS will communicate and make a ruling on this.

 Think about this for a second.
 You set up your own nonprofit and are executive director.
 You have board members who are your friends and family.
-Now, you must send in the PSLF certification form to FedLoan stating you’re a full-time employee at a 501c3 or government organization for PSLF.
+Now, you must send in the PSLF certification form stating you’re a full-time employee at a 501c3 or government organization for PSLF.
 How can you be both the qualifying employer and the employee signing the form?

 Perhaps you get your board to certify your employment as a workaround.
 But won’t it look suspicious that you’re the one who set up the organization that’s certifying your employment?